opensearch-project/documentation-website/_data-prepper/monitoring.md

 nav_order: 2
 ---

 Metrics in Data Prepper are instrumented using [Micrometer.io](https://micrometer.io/).
-There are two types of metrics:
-(1) JVM and system metrics; (2) Plugin metrics.
+There are two types of metrics: (1) JVM and system metrics; (2) plugin metrics.
 Prometheus is used as the default metrics backend.

 # JVM and system metrics